5-Chloromethylfurfural

 5-Chloromethylfurfural is an organic compound with the formula C4H2O(CH2Cl)CHO.
 It consists of a furan substituted at the 2- and 5-positions with formyl (CHO) and chloromethyl (CH2Cl) groups.
 CMF, as it is called, is obtained by dehydration of fructose and other cellulose derivatives using hydrochloric acid.
 It is a colourless liquid.
 It can be reduced to give 5-methylfurfural, and can be hydrolyzed to give hydroxymethylfurfural.

+Typical nitrile gloves do not protect against CMF.
+The compound, even when handled as a solid, can absorb through gloves and stain the skin a dark brown black color.
+The health implications of dermal CMF exposure are unclear; CMF should be handled with caution.